 Within 20 working days from the receipt of the complaint

 The Inquiry Officer, having conducted a preliminary investigation into the complaint, will advise the Complainant:

 - if there is a prima facie case for a full investigation which will commence immediately

 - if the complaint is considered to fall outside the scope of the Disability Act 2005 thus making it invalid.
-The Inquiry Officer will advise the Complainant that he/she may refer the College’s determination in the matter to the Ombudsman
+The Inquiry Officer will advise the Complainant that he/she may refer the University’s determination in the matter to the Ombudsman

 Within 30 working days from the date on the letter advising of the full investigation

 The Inquiry Officer will submit a draft report to:

 A copy will also be sent to relevant areas of Trinity

 The Complainant will be advised that he/she has 10 working days in which to respond to the report’s findings.

 Within 10 working days from the date of the dispatch of the report